open-policy-agent/gatekeeper/website/docs/externaldata.md

       namespace: <gatekeeper-namespace>
     type: Opaque
     ```
-3. You will need to make sure that apiserver includes appropriate certificate while sending requests to apiserver, otherwise webhook will not accept these requests and will log error of `tls client didn't provide a certificate`.
+3. You will need to make sure that apiserver includes appropriate certificate while sending requests to the webhook, otherwise webhook will not accept these requests and will log error of `tls client didn't provide a certificate`.
 To make sure apiserver attaches correct certificate to requests being sent to webhook, you must specify the location of the admission control configuration file via the `--admission-control-config-file` flag while starting apiserver.
 Here is an example admission control configuration file:
     ```
     apiVersion: apiserver.config.k8s.io/v1
     kind: AdmissionConfiguration